 The Council may at any meeting vary the order of its business from that set out on the Agenda, so as to give precedence to any business of special urgency.

-D1.16 At Full Council (only) to receive guestions to the Portfolio Holders, Chair of Scrutiny Committee, Chair of Development Management Committee and Chair of Licensing Committees.
+- At the discretion of the Chairman, a short break will be taken after the meeting has been running for approximately two hours. - D1.16 At Full Council (only) to receive questions to the Portfolio Holders, Chair of Scrutiny Committee, Chair of Development Management Committee and Chair of Licensing Committees.